-Your child will then be taken into the operating theatre to have the operation.
+Your child will then be taken into the operating theatre to have the operation or investigation.
+The anaesthetist will be with them at all times.

 After the operation

 Your nurse will make regular checks of your child's pulse, temperature and wound.
 They will also make sure your child has adequate pain relief until they are discharged home.